Log In

 But Florida property insurance specialists not rated by Fitch “are vulnerable to the extent the major hurricane generates losses in excess of reinsurance limits”.

-Milton arrived in Florida as a Category 3 Hurricane and left for the Atlantic Oceaa Category 1, after causing considerable economic and insured losses from high winds, substantial storm surge, heavy rainfall, tornadoes and flooding.
+Milton arrived in Florida as a Category 3 hurricane and left for the Atlantic Ocean as Category 1, after causing considerable economic and insured losses from high winds, substantial storm surge, heavy rainfall, tornadoes and flooding.

-The crane fell from the Residences at 400 Central, the 46-story skyscraper being built across from the Times’ office.
+The crane fell from the Residences at 400 Central, the 46-storey skyscraper being built across from the Times’s office.
 There were no reported injuries.

 Fitch analysts said: “Milton will be a 4Q and 2024 earnings event for large rated insurers with Florida exposure.